 He boasts a double coat of medium length that comes in black, brown, or gray, sometimes with white markings.

-His thick coat helps to insulate your pup from cold weather.
+His thick coat helps insulate your pup from cold weather.

 The insulation provided by his double coat allows this breed to tolerate cold water.

-In addition, this breed boasts significant webbing between his toes, which helps with swimming.
+In addition, this breed boasts significant webbing between its toes, which helps with swimming.